jinhaslab/dashboard_project/docs/0401-shiny.md

 ## KWCS data preparation
 Prior to start about shiny, I will review the tabf code.
 That code will download the kwcsData6th.rds file from the GitHub repository and save it as data/kwcs6th.rds on your local machine.
 Then, it will use the readRDS function to load the data into R as an object named dat1.
-After you have loaded the data into R, you can start exploring and analyzing it.
-You can use the str function to inspect the structure of the data and the head function to see the first few rows of the data.

 ```r